MichaelC001/life-management-workflow-in-terminal/README.md

 **Feature**<br />
 1. note tags
 2. search and edit
-3. read it later：reading  markdown files in neovim and then delete any unnecessary content, and summarize the main points of the article.
+3. read it later
+4. easy integrated with anki
-4. backup any file with one click
+5. backup any file with one click
+6. chatgpt integrated
+7.

 ### 2.Hark link and soft link
 The core tool used in this workflow is the system build-in function: hard link and soft link.<br />